Louisiana Tech vs. Old Dominion NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Monarchs have been underdogs by 5.5 points or more six times this season and have covered the spread twice.

-- Old Dominion's games this year have gone over the total in three out of seven opportunities (42.9%).
+- Old Dominion's games this year have hit the over three times in seven opportunities (42.9%).

-- Old Dominion is 2-0 against the spread and 1-1 overall in games when it puts up more than 33 points.
+- When Old Dominion puts up more than 33 points, it is 2-0 against the spread and 1-1 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.